Franklindot04/python-background-job-microservice/README.md

 A small but production-style background job processing system built with **FastAPI**, **Redis**, **RQ**, and **Docker Compose**.

-It exposes a simple HTTP API where clients can enqueue jobs, check their status, and retrieve results—while the actual work is processed asynchronously by a background worker.
+It exposes a simple HTTP API where clients can enqueue jobs, check their status and retrieve results—while the actual work is processed asynchronously by a background worker.

 ## 1. Overview

 This project is a Dockerized Python microservice system designed to demonstrate real-world DevOps practices.
-It includes an API built with FastAPI, a background worker for asynchronous processing, and Redis as the message broker.
+It includes an API built with FastAPI, a background worker for asynchronous processing and Redis as the message broker.
 The goal is to showcase containerization, service orchestration, logging, troubleshooting, and production‑ready architecture.

 ---